ptnoire/Public-WoW-Armory-Display/README.md

 using the blizz api, i got most of this done.
 Just have to compare to a master list (maybe find an API  or just take from something else.

 and also style the website too, I guess that would be nice.
 CSS skills woo.

+Edit: API usage is blocked based off something, need to go figure it out and read documentation for long-term use.
+Plan to update feature list soon, just a personal project.